 The aim is to make it clear to residents and businesses who is responsible for all local government services in an area and ensuring better outcomes for local people by having one council delivering the majority of local services.

-We are working with 12 councils across Hampshire and the Isle of Wight to develop proposals for new unitary councils.
-All three of the options focus on creating four new unitary councils for mainland Hampshire covering the four major urban economies and population centres of Southampton, Portsmouth, Winchester and Basingstoke and their surrounding areas.
+We have worked with 11 councils across Hampshire and the Isle of Wight to develop proposals for new unitary councils.
+All three of the options being considered focus on creating four new unitary councils for mainland Hampshire covering the four major urban economies and population centres of Southampton, Portsmouth, Winchester and Basingstoke and their surrounding areas.

-Two of the options being considered are based on amalgamating existing council areas, while the third includes some potential boundary changes but they would not affect the north Hampshire area.
-View maps of these options
+Two of the options are based on amalgamating existing council areas, while the third includes some potential boundary changes but they would not affect the north Hampshire area.
+View the proposals including maps.

 All the variations include a northern Hampshire unitary council encompassing the existing boroughs and districts of Basingstoke and Deane, Hart and Rushmoor.